10xDatabro/Dataset-investigation/README.md

 - Gilbert Adikankwu

 ## License
-This project is licensed under the GNU License - see the [LICENSE](https://github.com/10xDatabro/Dataset-investigation/blob/main/LICENSE)
+This project is licensed under the GNU License - see the [LICENSE](https://github.com/10xDatabro/Dataset-investigation/blob/main/LICENSE) for details

 ## Acknowledgments
 - Udacity ALX-T Data Analyst Nanodegree